appsecco/attacking-cloudgoat2/documentation/src/scenario6-codebuild_secrets.md

         sudo apt install postgresql-client
         psql -h <INSTANCE-PUBLIC-DNS-NAME> -p 5432 -d securedb -U cgadmin

-Once we are connected to the database, we can use commands to extract the secrets.
+Once we are connected to the database, we can use PostgreSQL commands to extract the secrets.

         \dt
         select * from sensitive_information;